 The mid-state Piedmont town of Lexington has become almost synonymous with North Carolina barbecue at its best.
 It’s easy to see why, thanks to a long legacy of people and places carrying on the decades-long tradition of serving up some of the tastiest barbecue and more – all with a side of Southern hospitality.

-Lexington is best known for hickory-smoked pit-cooked barbecued pit shoulders and has been since the early-1900s.
+Lexington is best known for hickory-smoked pit-cooked barbecued pork shoulders and has been since the early-1900s.
 The pork is offered up finely or coarsely chopped or as slices – but never “pulled.”
-It’s typically served with “red” or “white” coleslaw and often as part of a sandwich tray or plate with hushpuppies and more on the side.
-The famed Lexington-style sauce is generally made of ketchup, vinegar, sugar, salt and pepper.
+It’s typically served with “red” or “white” coleslaw and often as part of a sandwich, tray, or plate with hushpuppies and more on the side.
+The famed Lexington-style sauce (locally called “dip”) is generally made of ketchup, vinegar, sugar, salt and pepper.

 Sid Weaver was a pioneering pit master who originally barbecued on his farm for friends, family and farmhands before moving his operation to a tent at the corner of Greensboro and West Center in downtown Lexington.

 Next came Will Johnson and Jesse Swicegood in the 1920s, running popular pits near Lexington’s old courthouse.
 Later, Warner Stamey can be credited with furthering Lexington’s status as a barbecue center, sharing his expertise with the friendly folks who opened Lexington Barbecue, Henry James, Jimmy’s, The Barbecue Center, Speedy Lohr’s, Smokey Joe’s and more.